-- the Business Climate Summit, supported by the most prominent international business organisations, on 20-21 May 2015: it should be a key milestone for shedding light on business' positions on the international climate agreement; - the "International Finance Day on the road to COP 21", sponsored by the Caisse des dépôts group and the European Investment Bank, on 22 May 2015; - The 70th general assembly of the UN on September 15-22 in New York; - the forthcoming Road-to-Paris Technology Roundtables, in Paris in May, in September in India, and in October in China; - The Innovation for Cool Earth Forum, held in Tokyo on October 7-8. - In order to ensure wide and effective involvement of companies and their representatives, two high level personalities, recognized both by the global business community and public authorities, will, as "leaders" of the Business Dialogue mobilize all existing international political and economic networks, such as the network of French and foreign ambassadors and the networks that supported the coalition statement in favour of carbon pricing.
+- the Business Climate Summit, supported by the most prominent international business organisations, on 20-21 May 2015: it should be a key milestone for shedding light on business' positions on the international climate agreement; - the "International Finance Day on the road to COP 21", sponsored by the Caisse des dépôts group and the European Investment Bank, on 22 May 2015; - The 70th general assembly of the UN on September 15-22 in New York; - the forthcoming Low Carbon Technology Partnership Initiative (LCTPi) in Paris in May, in September in South Africa, India and Brazil, and in October in Japan and China; - The Innovation for Cool Earth Forum, held in Tokyo on October 7-8. - In order to ensure wide and effective involvement of companies and their representatives, two high level personalities, recognized both by the global business community and public authorities, will, as "leaders" of the Business Dialogue mobilize all existing international political and economic networks, such as the network of French and foreign ambassadors and the networks that supported the coalition statement in favour of carbon pricing.